 - Industry Niche: For most niches, the .com is the preferred TLD extension as it is most trusted by users across the world.
 However, if you are a non-profit organization, a charity, or an online resource website, then going for a .com extension might make more sense for you.

 - Pricing: In terms of pricing, .biz websites tend to be more affordable than other websites.
 On the other hand, the .com websites tend to be the most expensive.
 So if you’re a website owner with pricing limitations, you can consider a .biz TLD extension for your business.

-We have done a comprehensive of all TLD / domain extensions in this blog.
+We have done a comprehensive overview of all TLD / domain extensions in this blog.
 We hope you have a better understanding of what these are and which one is right for you.
-If you’re looking for website designing services, feel free to check out our dedicated website designing service page.
+If you’re looking to build a website, from domain and extension selection to designing, content development, and SEO, feel free to check out our dedicated website design and development services.

-For custom quotes on our web development services, please write to us on this email ID: email@example.com.
-A member of our team will get in touch with you at the earliest.
+For custom quotes on our web development services, please write to us at email@example.com or give us a call at +91-9910308266.

 We hope that you enjoyed this blog.
 Like, comment, and share this post with friends and people who might benefit from this resource.
 Watch this space for the latest blogs on trending topics in the digital niche.